wildchild777/Extendible-Bioinformatics-Software/diary.md

 28th October

 Reading through SE books to plan out my code - Hope to have a rough outline by Wednesday to discuss with supervisor on Thursday

+11th November

+Looked at different biological sets to use and their respective clustering that can be used - going to use gse10072 for the first biological dataset - and implement k means clustering on it.